ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 .. note::
-   So that you may have an idea of the functionalities enabled by operators, note that the other operators mentioned allow the user to create pipeline sections with parallelized processing, multiple implementation options, and substeps resepctively.
+   So that you may have an idea of the functionalities enabled by operators, note that the other operators mentioned allow the user to create pipeline sections with parallelized processing, one of several branching paths, and substeps respectively.

 To demonstrate the use of a ``LoopStep`` we will use a new pipeline configuration YAML, :download:`loop-pipeline.yaml <loop-pipeline.yaml>`::